 If nothing changes, by the end of this year, the Xuan Son Cement Factory Project ( Hoa Binh ), with a total investment of 5,000 billion VND and a capacity of 2.3 million tons/year, will be put into operation.

-The latest information from the project investor, Xuan Khiem Group Joint Stock Company, is that the project has basically completed 97% of the grinding line, as well as many other items, with an investment value of about 2,800 billion VND.
+The latest information from the project investor, Xuan Khiem Group Joint Stock Company, is that the project has basically completed 97% of the grinding line volume, as well as many other items, with an investment value of about 2,800 billion VND.

-Having new projects should be a good thing for the manufacturing industry, but not for cement, because the total designed capacity of the entire industry has exceeded domestic consumption demand for many years, currently with a surplus of about 50-60 million tons, or even more.
+Having new projects should be a good thing for the manufacturing industry, but not for cement, because the total designed capacity of the entire industry has exceeded domestic consumption demand for many years now, with a current surplus of about 50-60 million tons, or even more.

 The oversupply of cement is even greater, as there has been no industry planning for the past 6 years.
 It is necessary to review the implementation of planning and licensing for cement projects.